aimi-bonn/Deeplasia/README.md

 # Bone Age

-Now everything is integrated into [pytorch-lighntning](https://pytorch-lightning.readthedocs.io/en/latest/) which is basically a wrapper for pytorch code and fully compatible.
-Mainly, we are using the lightning Trainer instead of our own loop, so all the parameters for training (e.g. gpus, checkpoints files, etc.) are specified by the TRainer
+Now everything is integrated into [pytorch-lightning](https://pytorch-lightning.readthedocs.io/en/latest/) which is basically a wrapper for pytorch code and fully compatible.
+Mainly, we are using the lightning Trainer instead of our own loop, so all the parameters for training (e.g. gpus, checkpoints files, etc.) are specified by the Trainer.

 ## Command line
 On the inside the trainer is called and the trainer arguments are parsed from the commandline.
-Hence, all args can be directly specified on the commandline upon calling the `main`.
+Hence, all args can be directly specified on the commandline upon calling the `main.py`.

 Some useful args are
   * `precision` (e.g. 16 or 'bf16')